PrunaAI/pruna/docs/user_manual/evaluate.rst

-Evaluate optimizations with the Evaluation Agent
+Evaluate quality with the Evaluation Agent
 ================================================

-This guide provides an introduction to evaluating model optimizations with |pruna|.
+This guide provides an introduction to evaluating models with |pruna|.

 Evaluation helps you understand how compression affects your models across different dimensions - from output quality to resource requirements.
 This knowledge is essential for making informed decisions about which compression techniques work best for your specific needs.